Best German City Names: 200+ Historic & Imaginary Ideas

 Sturmbruck

-Storm bridge, marking a strategic river crossing where weather and history collided in dramatic fashion
+Storm bridge, marking a river crossing known for rough weather or conflict

 Tannenwald

-Fir forest, Black Forest imagery of dark evergreen woods concealing small settlements and ancient traditions
+Fir forest, suggesting dark evergreen woods and small hidden settlements

 Sonnenhügel